Thaleia18/Disputes_and_complains_regarding_financial_services/README.md

 ## Optimizing with grid search

+I removed some of the group by categories to add more features to the models, now I  have 283 features.
 I used grid search to optimize the parameter values for each model.

 ## is this overffiting